21 | Thresholds: A Psychedelic Guide to Falling Apart on Purpose

 This transformation unfolds on many levels at once:

 On a ceremony level, you enter, dissolve, emerge.
 On a life level, you shift into a new phase of purpose, clarity, or healing.
 On a soul level, you join a timeless spiral of death and rebirth.
-On a collective level, your transformation echoes outward into family, culture, and the Earth.
+On a collective level, your transformation echoes outward into family, culture, and Nature.

 You are not separate.
 You are part of an interdependent web of becoming.
 Each threshold crossed is part of a wider dance.